gcause/OpenNNFX/README.md

 License Agreement located here: https://github.com/gcause/OpenNNFX/blob/master/LICENSE

-Your coninued use of this software, in any way, is an acknowledgement by you that your use of the software is at your own risk and you agree to the terms and conditions of our License Agreement.
+Your coninued use of this software, in any way, serves as your acknowledgement and representation that you have read and agree to the terms and conditions of our License Agreement and understand that your use of the software is at your own risk.

 The aim of this repository is to write simple and easy to ammend code so that everybody can use it as a starting point for their own algorithms.